spencertipping/tau/doc/pi0-gc.md

 3. Mark _i₀_ only, moving _i₁_ as a child pointer

 Of these, (3) is the optimal strategy: it avoids duplication and allows _i₀_ to remain unflagged because it won't contain any new references.

-### Spliced rewriting
-How do we rewrite flagged values efficiently?
-For example, the least efficient strategy would be to build an `o9V` for each container and rebuild everything at a low level, incurring lots of virtual-method overhead in the process.
-The best case is to break each flagged UTF9 into as few contiguous regions as possible and `memcpy` each, then patch in the small changes.

-All of this to say that rewriting flagged UTF9 values is a complex problem that gets its own `o9` implementation with nontrivial engineering.
-See [π₀ GC splicing](pi0-gc-splicing.md) for details.

-## Latency
-π₀'s GC stops the world and runs in a single thread.
-This can be slow for large heaps, although we use some mitigations to minimize the amount of tracing required.
-Because GC can be disruptive, we provide an API that allows π₀ systems to negotiate with the GC to manage latency and/or trade space for latency on a temporary basis.

-### Runtime tuning
-+ Pause time → cost function

-**TODO:** explore this

-### Incremental GC
-My initial impression is that this is complicated and likely not worth it, but let's get into the details.
-The idea is that we'd begin to trace stacks and frames, marking objects as we go and solving for containment relationships.
-The GC would yield out, resuming π₀ λs, which would modify the stacks and frames as they run, probably allocating new memory as well.

-This is inconvenient because there's no clear relationship between λ throughput and memory allocation (from the GC's perspective); do we know that we're serving the use case by interrupting GC so that λs can progress?
-Furthermore, these λs allocate freely into the new heap while GC is paused.
-How much space can they use before we pause, copy over old-heap, and resume that way?

-Incremental GC seems time-inefficient and I'm not yet convinced it's worthwhile.
-We can probably do better by tuning the GC, inlining references to avoid trace/rewrite effort, and making use of generations. π₀ isn't Java, so we aren't likely to have lots of pointers to small, cache-nonlocal objects lying around.

-Worst-case we can think about multithreaded GC, which I suspect is preferable to incremental.